 We love dogs but, other than service dogs, we kindly ask that you not bring them inside our play zones.
 Since there is no natural grass for them to “take care of business,” we hope you understand.

-On average, 11% of each community’s population is living with some kind of disability.
-Palo Alto has a little over 10,000 individuals who are disabled.
+On average, 20% of each community’s population is living with some kind of disability.

 Olenka Villarreal is the founder and brainchild behind the Magical Bridge Playground.
 Her vision for this project began when she discovered her younger daughter, Ava, had both developmental and physical challenges.
 She learned that vestibular movement, such as swinging, would benefit Ava, but her limited upper body strength made holding the swing chains impossible.
 It wasn’t long before Olenka discovered that her hometown of Palo Alto could not provide the most basic aspects of play for her daughter.
 Olenka wondered where all of the other kids with different abilities were playing?
 After extensive outreach and research, she was amazed to discover that, despite Palo Alto’s good intentions, not one of its public parks was truly accessible.

-Of the 34 existing public parks in Palo Alto today, not one has been built with everyone’s unique physical and cognitive needs in mind.
-Most playgrounds have generic ramp and platform designs, which do not consider the needs of those with autism, sensory and cognitive issues, visual limitations and even the needs of our older adults.
-In short, we built a community playground for the many kinds of people in our community.
+Simply put, we wanted a place where everyone could play together, regardless of ability, disability, size or age.
+Of the 34 public parks in Palo Alto, not one was been built with everyone’s unique physical and cognitive needs in mind.
+Most playgrounds had a generic ramp and platform designs, which did not consider the needs of those with living with autism, sensory and cognitive issues, visual limitations, the medically fragile, or even the needs of our older adults.
+In short, we built Palo Alto’s 35th playground (Magical Bridge) as a community playground for everyone and everyBODY living in our community.

-The playground is located inside Mitchell Park, at 600 East Meadow Drive in Palo Alto.
+The playground is located inside Mitchell Park, at 3700 Middlefield Drive in Palo Alto.
 It is adjacent to Abilities United and close to the Mitchell Park Community Center and Library and the wonderful Ada’s Café.